 - Can we track the page analytics directly?

 - Can you create or embed animated/interactive charts within an interactive story?
+Can we embed our own animation/interactive item within the story?

 - Once interactive charts are embedded into an interactive story, are we still able to embed them into our own website as well?
+For how long?

 - Can we create translated versions of an interactive story?